Henry Thatcher: Post-war career

 Thatcher remained in command in the Gulf of Mexico until May 1866, receiving promotion to rear admiral on 25 July 1866, and commanded the North Pacific Squadron in 1867–68.
 There he was presented with a medal and made a Knight of the Order of Kamehameha I by King Kamehameha V of the Hawaiian Islands, an honor that he was permitted to accept by virtue of a special Act of Congress.

 Though put on the retired list on 26 May 1868 when he reached the age of 62, Thatcher served as Port Admiral at Portsmouth, New Hampshire, in 1869–1870.

 By right of his descent from his grandfather, Major General Henry Knox, Thatcher was a member of the Massachusetts Society of the Cincinnati.
 He became president of the Massachusetts Society in 1871.
+He was also a veteran companion of the first class of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS).
+He was assigned MOLLUS insignia number 700.

 Thatcher and his family settled in Winchester, Massachusetts, where he spent the remaining nine years of his life.
 Rear Admiral Thatcher died at his home on 5 April 1880.